Understanding macular degeneration

-Age related macular degeneration (AMD) is a common eye condition, but it’s a primary reason for vision loss in people over 50 years of age.
+Age related macular degeneration (AMD) is a primary reason for vision loss in people over 50 years of age.
 It causes damage to the macula, or central portion of the retina, that controls the eye’s ability to see everything that is straight ahead in our line of vision.

 Symptoms of AMD

 - Blurry area near center of vision that may increase